Learn What Coal Is, How It's Formed and Where It's Found

-Starting from the peat, the first output of the conversion process is the lignite (also known as "brown coal").
+Starting from the peat, the first output of the conversion process is the lignite which is also known as "brown coal".
 The continuing effects of temperature and pressure might transform lignite into sub-bituminous coals.
-Sub-bituminous coal might become harder and blacker, being then converted into bituminous coal (also known as "hard coal"); anthracite coal being is at the end of the evolution chain, containing the lowest rate of impurities.
+Sub-bituminous coal might become harder and blacker, which is then converted into bituminous coal or "hard coal".

 Where is Coal Found?

 How can coal reserves be extended?

-- Exploration through actual technology and process
+- Exploration through actual technology and process.

-- Exploitation of presently inaccessible (for technical and/or safety reasons) but identified resources, thanks to technological progress
+- Exploitation of presently inaccessible — for technical and/or safety reasons — but identified resources, thanks to technological progress.

-- Optimization of coal use, increasing the energy ratio per ton of coal
+- Optimization of coal use, increasing the energy ratio per ton of coal.

 The impact coal has on the environment depends on who you ask.
 Because coal is considered a cheaper energy source, many countries are looking to use it to fuel their economies, so naturally, there are two sides to the debate of whether coal is actually a clean energy source.